YanMike/swt-Battleship/README.md

 # swt-Battleship

-Purpose of this project is to get "hands on code" for a seminar.
+Purpose of this project is to get "hands on code" for a software engineering seminar.

 ## Description
 This game is just a prototyp.
+Bot knows only one possible setup for its ships.
+Bot can only shoot randomly (no algorithm).
 There is still a list of known bugs.

 ### Upcoming improvements
 * show end of game